alejandroaviles/gsm/README.md

 # gsm
-A Gaussian Streaming Code to compute the 2 pt correlation function in redshift space
+A Gaussian Streaming Code to compute tracers 2 pt correlation function in redshift space

 #